Cody Johnson: Musical style

-Cody Johnson's music is not classified as contemporary country, neo-traditionalist country, or Cowboy.
+Cody Johnson's music is classified as contemporary country, neo-traditionalist country, or cowboy.
 Marcus Dowling of CMT said that many view Johnson as a leader within the "back to country" movement in the industry.
-In an interview with Brett Callwood, Johnson has described his music as drawing on multiple genres: "I'm not sure if you'd call me Texas or red dirt or mainstream or outlaw.
+In an interview with Brett Callwood of Westword, Johnson said that his music draws from multiple genres: "I'm not sure if you'd call me Texas or red dirt or mainstream or outlaw.
 I just always say that I'm me.
 I sound like what I sound like, and I'm not trying to be anything that I'm not."